Italian Benghazi: Characteristics

-There was a change of aircraft in Benghazi and the passengers could relax and stay in the modern "Albergo Berenice".

-In the coast of the province was built in 1937-1938 a section of the Via Balbia, a road that went from Italian Tripoli and Tunisia's frontier to the border of Egypt.
+Between 1937 and 1938 a section of the Via Balbia was built, a road that went from Italian Tripoli and Tunisia's frontier to the border of Egypt.
 The car tag for the Italian province of Benghazi was "BE".

-In the late 1930s in the Benghazi province were settled thousands of Italians as farmers in special villages.
-Most of the Italians were concentrated in the city of Benghazi, where they were in 1939 nearly one third of the population.
-Those Italians brought to the city the Italian passion for soccer and sports: in the late 1930s was created the "Stadio Municipale", one of the first stadiums in Libya.
+Thousands of Italians were settled in Benghazi in the 1930s as farmers in special villages.
+Most of these settlers were concentrated in the city of Benghazi, where they were in 1939 nearly one third of the population.
+In the late 1930s the "Stadio Municipale" was built by the Italian settlers, one of the first stadiums in Libya.

 Benghazi came under Italian rule in the early part of the 20th century: some examples of Italianate, as well as modernist colonial architecture from this period remain today.
 Under the governorships of Generals Ernesto Mombelli and Attilio Teruzzi in the 1920s, the buildings commissioned in Benghazi had an eclectic architectural language that embodied a Western conception of Eastern architecture.
-An example of this is the Municipal palace built in 1924, which stands in Maydan al-Hurriya (Freedom Square).
+An example of this is the Municipal Palace built in 1924, which stands in the Maydan al-Hurriya (Freedom Square).
 The building combines Moorish arches with Italianate motifs on the facade.
-Italians even did the first architectural plan of Benghazi in the 1930s, with a new railway station and large promenade.
+Additionally, the Italians created the first architectural plan of Benghazi in the 1930s, with a new railway station and large promenade.